MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 be required to expose a continuous stream of _upstream source frontiers_.
 This means:

 - The Kafka source will periodically fetch metadata and expose per-partition offset high-watermarks.
-- The MySQL source will periodically expose the result of `SELECT @gtid_executed`, which is the gtid of the latest transaction.
+- The MySQL source will periodically expose the result of `SELECT @gtid_executed`, which is the set of gtids representing the latest transactions committed.
 - The Postgres source will periodically expose the result of `SELECT pg_current_wal_lsn()`, which is the lsn of the latest transaction.

 Additionally, the source pipeline will periodically invert the latest frontier we have committed for the source, from the Materialize timestamp domain to the source-timestamp domain.
-For MySQL and Postgres sources, this frontier will the `meet` of the subsource frontiers.
+For MySQL and Postgres sources, this frontier will the `meet` of the subsource frontiers (as in, calculate their minimum).

 `upstream_rate` will be derived from the two latest _upstream source frontiers_, by calculating _source frontier difference_ between them.
 Similarly `process_rate` will be derived from the two latest committed frontiers.